LD-EnSF: Synergizing Latent Dynamics with Ensemble Score Filters for Fast Data Assimilation with Sparse Observations: Methodology

-Once the LDNet and the LSTM are constructed, we can perform data assimilation in the latent space by EnSF with the latent dynamics and the latent observations, as shown in Fig.~\ref{fig:ldensf}.
-Let $\kappa_t=(s_t,u_t)$ denote the augmented latent state, with the latent state $s_t$ of the dynamics network evolving as in \eqref{eq:latent_euler}.
-Let $\phi_t=(\hat{s}_t,\hat{u}_t)$ denote the corresponding latent observation data encoded by the LSTM network.
-The the latent observation data can be approximately modeled as
+After training the LDNet and LSTM offline, we integrate EnSF to perform data assimilation in the latent space, as illustrated in the online deployment phase in Fig.~\ref{fig:ldensf}.
+Let $\kappa_t = (s_t, u_t)$ denote the augmented latent state.
+The corresponding latent observation encoded by the LSTM network in Eq.~\ref{eq:lstm} is given by $\phi_t=(\hat{s}_t,\hat{u}_t)$.
+The latent observation data can be approximately modeled as

-where we take $H_{\text{latent}} (\kappa_t) = \kappa_t$, the identity map, with the latent observation noise $\hat{\gamma}_t$ estimated by LSTM encoding of the true observation noise $\gamma_t$ in \eqref{eq:observation}.
-To this end, the data assimilation problem in the latent space can be formulated as the prediction step
+where we take the identity map \(H_{\text{latent}} (\kappa_t) = \kappa_t\) and estimate latent observation noise \(\hat{\gamma}_t\) via LSTM encoding of the true observation noise \(\gamma_t\) from Eq.~\ref{eq:observation}, as detailed in Appendix~\ref{sec:appendix_latent_std}.
+To this end, the Bayesian filtering problem in latent space is formulated in two steps.
+In the prediction step, we have